ModischFabrications/Verdandi_Code/README.md

 2. CTRL+ALT+T -> "deploy project"

 Call "/deploy/deploy.sh" manually if that doesn't work or you don't believe in VSCode.
+It still depends on platformIO, be aware that you might have to install the toolchain manually without VSCode.

 ### Uploading the file system
+*This is included in the previous step, use this only if you know why you want it.*
 In order to increase transmission speed and reduce memory usage, files are stored in the GNU zip file format on the ESP8266 and unpacked in your browser.

 VSCode Task: "deploy file system" with the respective script "/deploy/deploy_fs.sh".